Kumungchi/psychocas-app/nextjs-app/README.md

 ## Deployment
 The project is optimised for Vercel.
 Use the helper scripts in the repository root (`deploy.sh` / `deploy.bat`) to install dependencies, run a production build, and verify Supabase connectivity before pushing to production.

+For local smoke tests that mirror Vercel, run `npm run verify` — it lints the project, executes the Vitest suites, and performs the same PWA-aware production build verification that Vercel uses.

+### Role preview sandbox

+When you set `NEXT_PUBLIC_ENABLE_ROLE_PREVIEW=true` in your environment, the `/test` route unlocks a role preview tool.
+It lets you impersonate manager, council, and technician accounts without sending magic links so you can validate dashboard and redemption flows quickly on shared devices.